 Deferred tax is recognised on temporary differences between the carrying amounts of assets and liabilities in the IFRS balance sheet and the amounts attributed to such assets and liabilities for tax purposes.
-Deferred tax liabilities are generally recognised for all taxable temporary differences and deferred tax assets are recognised to the extent that it is probable that future taxable profits will be available against which deductible temporary differences can be utilised.
-The majority of the deferred tax balance in the financial statements as at 31 December 2021 is due to the transitional adjustment relating to the insurance tax changes implemented by HMRC with effect from 1 January 2013.
+Deferred tax liabilities are generally

 The corporation tax reporting basis is the IFRS statutory accounts.
 Any adjustments made to the IFRS balance sheet for solvency valuation purposes should be considered for related deferred tax adjustments.
 The difference between the technical provisions in the financial statements and the best estimate liabilities (including risk margin) in the solvency balance sheet results in a material increase in deferred tax liabilities.